Adriplodocus/Pokemon-Team-Visualizer/Ship/ReadMe.txt

 1. Run PokemonTeamVisualizer.exe.
 2. Enter the Pokémon's original name on the left.
 3. Enter the desired nickname on the right; if empty, the original name will be used.
-4. Choose either horizontal or vertical layout.
+4. Choose your desired layout and graphic settings.
 5. Click "Update Team".

 A message below will indicate if there was any error.